-Given the rarity of the undamaged version, I set out to make my own.
-I managed to get a battle damaged version for a really good price and then after doing some research proceeded to "repair" it.
+Given the rarity of the undamaged version, and thus the HUGE price gouging on eBay, I set out to make my own undamaged and pristine looking model.
+I did this by purchasing a battle damaged version for a really good price and then after doing some research, proceeded to "repair" it.

 I did this by soaking the ship in a REALLY hot soapy bath.
 I then carefully scraped off the damage decals with the back of an exacto knife.
 I like how in that last picture, I made it look like the Enterprise was rising up out of the water.